 Who should consider SoFi Automated Investing?

-SoFi Automated Investing is ideal for beginning investors looking to get their feet wet without the need for a large amount of money.
-You can open an account with a $100 one-time deposit or $20 monthly deposit.
-This makes it easy for newbies to begin investing.
+SoFi Automated Investing is ideal for beginning investors looking to get their feet wet without a large amount of money.
+You can open an account with as little as $1 and set up recurring investments.
+Plus, it’s up to you to decide whether you want to make one-time investments or create an on-going investment plan — this makes it easy for newbies to get their feet wet.

 SoFi Automated Investing fees and features